merkle-open/NitroNet/README.md

 	    }
 	</Script>

-##### Register the Unity IoC Containers
+##### Register the Unity IoC containers
-In this NuGet Package, you got all necessary code classes to configure and register NitroNet with Unity.
-To Activate NitroNet, please add these lines to your UnityConfig.cs ([Gist](https://gist.github.com/daniiiol/a3c9d214dbe555dcb4550d7642d14c35))
+In this NuGet package, you got all necessary code classes to configure and register NitroNet with Unity.
+To activate NitroNet, please add these lines to your application ([Gist](https://gist.github.com/daniiiol/a3c9d214dbe555dcb4550d7642d14c35))

 	public static void RegisterTypes(IUnityContainer container)
     {